bnbullock/stock_analysis/README.md

 ### Summary

-#### Advantages/Disadvantages of refactoring Code
+Given the results obtained, we are confident that Steve will be impressed with the performance improvement and his desire to run a much larger dataset using the VBA new code.

+As can be seen in this solution there was a great

+#### Summary questions to be answered above
--There is a detailed statement on the advantages and disadvantages of refactoring code in general?
+- There is a detailed statement on the advantages and disadvantages of refactoring code in general?

-#### Advantages/Disadvantages of the original code and the refactored VBA script

 - There is a detailed statement on the advantages and disadvantages of the original and refactored VBA script